Who is my academic advisor?

 Where can I get help for my learning disability?

+Students needing accommodations for special services may contact Student Affairs to find out about available services and programs on campus.
 To request accommodations under the Americans with Disabilities Act (ADA) and the ADA Amendments Act (ADAAA), complete and submit the form on the Human Resources site.
-For other learning disabilities, please contact the Donna Agee with Student Support Services at 918.444.2120 or firstname.lastname@example.org
+For other learning disabilities, please contact Donna Agee with Student Affairs Support Services at 918.444.2120 or firstname.lastname@example.org

 I need to get my transcript.